-Medical Malpractice in Kentucky
+Louisville Medical Malpractice Attorneys

+Oversight or the negligent actions of a hospital, doctor, or other medical professional can lead to medical complications, disability, permanent incapacitation, or even the death of a patient.
 Medical malpractice occurs when a doctor, hospital, or other health care professional neglects to provide proper treatment or take appropriate action, causing an injury to a patient or compounding the patient's condition.

-Examples of Medical Malpractice
+What Are Some Examples of Medical Malpractice?

 Some common examples of medical malpractice or negligence include:

-- Failure to diagnose or misdiagnosis;
+- Failure to diagnose or misdiagnosis

-- Improper medication or dosage;
+- Improper medication or dosage

-- Ignoring or misreading laboratory results;
+- Ignoring or misreading laboratory results

-- Premature discharge;
+- Premature discharge

-- Unnecessary surgery;
+- Unnecessary surgery

-- Surgical errors;
+- Surgical errors

-- Poor aftercare or follow-up;
+- Poor aftercare or follow-up

-- Failure to recognize symptoms; or
+- Failure to recognize symptoms

-- Failure to conduct proper testing.
+- Failure to conduct proper testing

-Who Can Be Sued For Medical Malpractice
+Who Can Be Sued for Medical Malpractice?

-- A hospital or healthcare facility;
+- A hospital or healthcare facility

-- Pharmaceutical companies;
+- Pharmaceutical companies

-- Hospital medical staff; and
+- Hospital medical staff

-- Urgent care centers.
+- Urgent care centers

 A medical malpractice lawsuit may be filed against any of the aforementioned individuals or entities when their negligent actions, recklessness, or omissions result in an injury or medical complication.

-Certificate of Merit
+What Is a Certificate of Merit in Louisville, KY?